COVID: Countries suspend travel from southern Africa over new variant | DW | 26.11.2021

 Germany has declared South Africa as a "virus variant area" and, as of Friday night, "airlines will only be allowed to transport Germans" from the country, health minister Jens Spahn tweeted.
 Even then, "14 days of quarantine will apply to everyone, including those who have been vaccinated," Spahn added.

+Health Minister Roberto Speranza said scientists were studying the new B.1.1.529 variant, "and in the meantime, we will follow the path of maximum caution."

+The Czech Republic's ban begins on Saturday and applies to third country citizens who spent more than 12 hours in the past 14 days in the southern African region.
+Zambia is an additional country on Prague's "prohibited" list.

-The announcement follows similar moves by the United Kingdom, Israel and Singapore, which on Friday introduced new travel limits after the new variant was detected in South Africa.
+The announcements follow similar moves by the United Kingdom, Israel and Singapore, which on Friday introduced new travel limits after the new variant was detected.

 Britain announced it will be suspending flights from South Africa, Namibia, Lesotho, Botswana, Eswatini and Zimbabwe with immediate effect.